Effective Date: May 22, 2023

 (a) TRAFFIC DATA COLLECTED.
 Depending on which of our Sites you visit, we automatically track and collect one or more of the following categories of information when you visit our Sites: (1) IP addresses; (2) internet service provider; (3) types of device accessing the Site; and (4) type of operating system and web browser used to access any particular Site (collectively “Traffic Data”).
 Traffic Data is anonymous information that does not personally identify you, but is helpful for marketing purposes or for improving your experience on the Site.

 (b) PERSONAL INFORMATION COLLECTED.
 In order for you to access certain premium services and to purchase products that we offer via certain of our Sites, we require you to provide us with certain information that personally identifies you (“Personal Information”).
-Personal Information includes the following categories of information: (1) Contact Data (such as your name, mailing address, IP address and e-mail address); (2) Financial Data (such as your account or credit card number); (3) Demographic Data (such as your postal code, industry and/or occupation); and (4) Content Data (such as your history of use, results, etc.).
+Personal Information includes the following categories of information: (1) Contact Data (such as your name, mailing address, IP address and e-mail address); (2) Financial Data (only as needed and managed by Intuit Quickbooks); (3) Demographic Data (such as your postal code, industry and/or occupation).
 If you communicate with us by e-mail, post messages to any of our chat groups, bulletin boards, or forums, or otherwise complete online forms, surveys, or contest entries, any information provided in such communication may be collected as Personal Information.

 2.2.
 USES OF INFORMATION COLLECTED

 (a) COMPANY USE OF INFORMATION.
 We use Contact Data to send you information about our company or our products or services, or promotional material from some of our partners, or to contact you when necessary.
-We may also share your personal information with a third party that provides processing services for us, in which case we will only share that information with a third party with whom we have executed a Processor Agreement.
+We may also share your personal information with a third party that provides email processing services for us, in which case we will only share that information with a third party with whom we have executed a Processor Agreement.
 The Processor Agreement will set forth the third party’s agreement to meet the requirements of the EU for processors of personal information of EU residents.
-We use your Financial Data to verify your qualifications for certain products or services and to bill you for products and services.
 We use your Demographic Data to customize and tailor your experience on any of our Sites that you visit, displaying content that we think you might be interested in and according to your preferences.
 We use your Content Data to review and improve our Sites.
 We may process any of your personal data identified in this policy where necessary for the establishment, exercise or defense of legal claims, whether in court proceedings or in an administrative or out-of-court procedure.
 We may also process any of your personal data identified in this policy where necessary for the purposes of obtaining or maintaining insurance coverage, managing risks or obtaining professional advice.
 The legal basis for each use outlined above is, where applicable, either your consent or the legitimate business interest in the proper administration of our Sites and business.

 Google Analytics is a web analytics service that helps us analyze how users use our Sites.
 For more information about Google Analytics, or to opt out of Google Analytics, please go to: https://tools.google.com/dlpage/gaoptout.